-One thing that I have to mention about this recipe that I think you’ll enjoy is the incredible aroma that fills the kitchen when you sauté the rosemary, garlic and anchovies.
+I think you’ll enjoy the incredible aroma that fills the kitchen when you sauté the rosemary, garlic and anchovies.
 It’s memorable.
-Oh, and one more important note – this dish cries out for mashed potatoes to soak up the delicious gravy.
-Enjoy!
+Oh, and one more important note – this dish cries out for mashed potatoes or rice to soak up the delicious gravy.

 - 3-6 tablespoons cooking oil, to brown the chicken